acusti/uikit/README.md

 `yarn build` and then the default storybook `build` command.

-To publish all packages, manually update each packages’s `version` field in their package.json, then run `yarn publish`.
+To publish all packages, manually update each packages’s `version` field in their package.json.
+If any of the packages depends on any of the other packages being updated, be sure to update the dependency version as well.
+Then run `yarn publish`.
 To publish only a single package, use `yarn publish:<package-name>` (e.g.
 `yarn publish:css-value-input`).
 Publishing will trigger a build as well as `npm publish` to ensure that the latest changes get published.

+After publishing the packages, run `yarn` to update the yarn.lock file and then commit the version updates with a message in the form of: `:arrow_up: Bump package versions to _._._`.

 ## Developing